Great Lakes Music Festival

 January 29-30, 2021

-- Please register using the online registration form.
+- Please register using the online registration form at the button above.
 Upon completion of the registration, you will be directed to a payment page.

 - Registrations will be processed after the payment is received.
 At that time, you will be given a password to the music page so you can download and start rehearsing.